esa/pagmo/doc/sphinx/tutorials/pade_a_moea_d_algorithm.rst

 	In [1]: alg = algorithm.pade(solver = algorithm.jde(50))

-Moreover, as said at the begining of the tutorial, PADE solves the single-objective problems in parallel.
+Moreover, as said at the beginning of the tutorial, PADE solves the single-objective problems in parallel.
 It is possible to set how many threads to run.
 This should be ideally equal to the number of logic cores available in the machine which runs the code.

 .. code-block:: python